In-house or outsourced IT support? The pros and cons

 One of the main benefits of IT outsourcing is the financial savings it offers.
 Generally outsourced IT support is more cost-effective than creating an in-house team, and you can expect to pay a fixed monthly or per-user fee.
 The exact price usually depends on the number of users and the level of support, but once you do the calculations, outsourcing tends to be the most cost-effective route.

-With outsourced IT support you will have support 24x7x365, so you don’t have to worry about things like out of hours, sickness and holiday covers.
-Most IT support providers will have a dedicated out of hours or emergency contact line so you can access support and get a response whenever you need.
-Thanks to technology the majority of issues can now be resolved remotely, so you don’t necessarily need to have a full team on site all the time.
+With outsourced IT support you have support 24x7x365, so you don’t have to worry about things like sickness and holiday cover.
+Most IT support providers will have a dedicated out of hours line so you can access support whenever you need.
+Many issues can now be resolved remotely, so you may not need a full-time team on site at all times.

 You will also have on-demand access to a wider pool of expertise.
 A quality IT outsourcing company will have staff with a range of experience and qualifications, and as such should always be able to find someone to help, whether it’s to assist with a quick fix or for a more long-term project.
-If your internal IT team doesn’t have the experience or qualification required then you may end up needed to bring in a freelance consultant for the lifecycle of that project.
-While that consultant may only be a short-term hire, costs should add up, as contractors will often command a higher day rate.
+If your internal IT team doesn’t have the experience then you may need to bring in a freelance consultant.
+While they may only be a short-term hire, costs add up, as contractors often command higher day rates.

-Critics of IT outsourcing will argue that a third party will never be as effective as an internal employee who is directly under the control of senior management.
+Critics will argue that a third party will never be as effective as an employee under the control of management.
 Other concerns often include data privacy, data ownership and disaster recovery.
-However, the majority of concerns can be avoided altogether if you take the time to find the right IT outsourcing provider.
+However, the majority can be avoided altogether with the right IT outsourcing provider.
 There should be agreements in place governing the quality of service you receive.
-Service Level Agreements should outline the way issues are prioritised, the response time per priority level, and the penalties if these are not achieved.
-Other factors like customer retention rate and recommendations should give you a rough idea of quality, but this isn’t a decision which should be rushed or based on a single factor – e.g. “who is the cheapest service provider?”
+Service Level Agreements should outline the way issues are prioritised, response times and the penalties if these are not achieved.
+Customer retention rate and recommendations can give you a rough idea of quality, but don’t make decisions on a single factor – e.g. “who is the cheapest?”

 It can be hard to decide which approach is best for your company, but it is clear that there is no one size fits all solution when it comes to IT support.

-For some companies, neither approach may be 100% right, which is why some opt for a hybrid model that combines elements of outsourcing with an internal team.
-What is most important is that you find the right IT outsourcing partner, who understands your business and needs, and works with you to find the right balance.
+For some companies, neither approach may be 100% right.
+This leads some to opt for a hybrid model that combines elements of outsourcing with an internal team.
+The most important thing is to find the right IT outsourcing partner, who understands your business and needs.